-Today, I’m continuing with my spotlight on a very special publishing project by fellow ThingsAsian writer and artist Elizabeth Briel: an illustrated travel book filled with stories and surprises from her hunt for handmade paper.
+This week, I’ve been featuring a very special publishing project by fellow ThingsAsian writer and artist Elizabeth Briel: an illustrated travel book filled with stories and surprises from her hunt for handmade paper.
 It’s called Paper Pilgrimage: Bombs, Bandits, and a Vanishing Art in Southeast Asia, and will be released by ThingsAsian Press next year.

+Her special project is an additional limited run of her book, made with handmade paper and bound in silk.
 You can help to fund the book’s Special Edition by pre-ordering a copy, or selecting from the eclectic rewards on offer.

 Elizabeth is accepting donations in increments as small as $5…or as large as $2,500, for which there are varying degrees of reciprocal rewards, including personalized handmade postcards from her travels, an e-story about Terry the Elephant (a cute sculpture made of towels she found on her bed one day in Chiang Mai), handmade hemp artists notebooks, a Special Edition of Paper Pilgrimage, Limited Edition Cyanotype Prints, one-of-a-kind original illustrations from her book, and even in-person lectures and workshops in select cities on her itinerary.

 To learn how to participate in funding this unique publishing project, visit PaperPilgrimage.com